Mandolin: Western European classical music

-The mandolin appears sporadically in the Western Euoropean classical music tradition.
+The mandolin appears sporadically in the Western European classical music tradition.
 It was often perceived historically as a folk instrument.
 Significant composers did write music specifically for the mandolin, but few large works were composed for it by the most widely regarded composers.
 The total number of these works is rather small in comparison to—say—those composed for violin.
 One result of this dearth being that there were few positions for mandolinists in regular orchestras.
 To fill this gap in the literature, mandolin orchestras have traditionally played many arrangements of music written for regular orchestras or other ensembles.
 Some players have sought out contemporary composers to solicit new works.

 Furthermore, of the works that have been written for mandolin from the 18th century onward, many have been lost or forgotten.
 Some of these await discovery in museums and libraries and archives.
 One example of rediscovered 18th-century music for mandolin and ensembles with mandolins is the Gimo collection, collected in the first half of 1762 by Jean Lefebure.
 Lefebure collected the music in Italy, and it was forgotten until manuscripts were rediscovered.

 Vivaldi created some concertos for mandolinos and orchestra: one for 4-chord mandolino, string bass & continuo in C major, (RV 425), and one for two 5-chord mandolinos, bass strings & continuo in G major, (RV 532), and concerto for two mandolins, 2 violons "in Tromba"—2 flûtes à bec, 2 salmoe, 2 théorbes, violoncelle, cordes et basse continuein in C major (p.
 16).

 Beethoven composed mandolin music and enjoyed playing the mandolin.
 His 4 small pieces date from 1796: Sonatine WoO 43a; Adagio ma non troppo WoO 43b; Sonatine WoO 44a and Andante con Variazioni WoO 44b.

 The opera Don Giovanni by Mozart (1787) includes mandolin parts, including the accompaniment to the famous aria Deh vieni alla finestra, and Verdi's opera Otello calls for guzla accompaniment in the aria Dove guardi splendono raggi, but the part is commonly performed on mandolin.

 Gustav Mahler used the mandolin in his Symphony No. 7, Symphony No. 8 and Das Lied von der Erde.